telerik/maui-docs/knowledge-base/hide-column-headers-maui-datagrid.md

 ## Solution

-To hide the column headers in a DataGrid for MAUI, you can use the `ColumnHeaderStyle` property and customize the style of the column headers.
-Follow these steps:
+To hide the column headers in a DataGrid for .NET MAUI, you can use the `ColumnHeaderStyle` property and customize the style of the column headers by setting the `FontSize` to `0` and the `Color` to `Transparent`.

+Here is an example:

-1. If you use C#, create a new instance of the `DataGridColumnHeaderStyle` class and set the following properties:
+1. If you are using C#, create a new instance of the `DataGridColumnHeaderStyle` class and set the following properties:
    - `TextFontSize` to 0
    - `FilterIndicatorFontSize` to 0
    - `BackgroundColor` to `Colors.Transparent`
    - `BorderColor` to `Colors.Transparent`
    - `BorderThickness` to a new `Thickness` with a value of 0.

-   Here's an example:
+   The `HeaderStyle` customization in C#:

    ```csharp
    var dataGrid = new RadDataGrid();